deepgram-starters/csharp-transcription/Starter-01/README.md

-# Deepgram Java Starter
+# Deepgram C# Starter

 This sample demonstrates interacting with the Deepgram API from a Java server.
-It uses the Deepgram API with NanoHTTPD Java package to handle API calls, and has a React companion application to interact with the Java integration.
+It uses the Deepgram .NET SDK to handle API calls, and has a React companion application to interact with the C# integration.

 ## Sign-up to Deepgram